Robert Liston: Death

-He died of an aneurysm on 7 December 1847 at his Mayfair home and his funeral took place at St Michael's Church, Highgate six days later.
-The funeral procession from his home consisted of five mourning coaches, and fifteen private carriages.
+He died of a ruptured aortic aneurysm on 7 December 1847 at his Mayfair home, and his funeral took place at St Michael's Church, Highgate, six days later.
+The funeral procession from his home consisted of five mourning coaches and 15 private carriages.
 In the former were relatives and his fellow medical professors of University College, and in the latter were friends of eminence in the higher ranks of society.
-Near the cemetery, the cortege was met by four hundred of his former pupils, and by about two hundred medical practitioners and others.
+Near the cemetery, the cortege was met by 400 of his former pupils, and by about 200 medical practitioners and others.
 He was buried on the western side of Highgate Cemetery in the Terrace Catacombs.

 Legacy

 Liston's legacy comprises both that which has made its way into the popular culture, and that found primarily within the medical fraternity and related disciplines.

 In 1837, he published Practical Surgery, arguing the importance of quick surgeries; "these operations must be set about with determination and completed rapidly."

 Liston's image has been preserved in both bust and portrait form.
 Following Liston's death, a meeting was held of his friends and admirers, who "unanimously resolved to establish some public and lasting Testimonial to the memory of this distinguished surgeon".
 A committee of some 78 people was formed, which resolved that the testimonial should consist of a marble statue to be placed in some designated public spot, and the inauguration of a gold medal, to be called the "Liston Medal", "and awarded annually, as the Council of University College, may decide".